fengwangPhysics/resourceForSoftMatter/README.md

 * [Bokeh](https://github.com/bokeh/bokeh) is a `python` project which targets browser-based graphics, and recent releases are beginning to do big data in the browser the right way.
 * [VisPy](https://github.com/vispy/vispy) is another effort to provide easy visualization of large datasets with `python`.
 It is based on `OpenGL`, with plans to add a `WebGL` backend.
 * [mpld3](https://github.com/mpld3/mpld3) brings together `Matplotlib`, the popular `Python`-based graphing library, and `D3js`, the popular Javascript library for creating interactive data,  which can output SVG files.
 The library may require a little knowledge on javascript to enable flexible functions.
 It provides an interactive way to data visualization, rather than aiming on big data.

+## Crystal defect identification
+* [BiDef](https://github.com/mskarlin/BiDef]) is a python package using supervised machine learning for crystal defect identification.
+See details in the author's paper.
+It also seems that the package has something to do with `ovito`.
+* [Atoman][https://github.com/chrisdjscott/Atoman] provides a python wrapper (written by C extension) on voro++, and algorithms to detect point defects by voronoi.

+## Thesis
+* W.L.
+Miller's thesis (https://github.com/wlmiller/thesis): Janus particles and aspherical particles MD simulation
+* This thesis (https://github.com/jeffschulte/dissertation/blob/master/general_notes.tex) gives a note on FMT of hard spheres.